 - Microsoft does not back up Office 365 user data, so it recommends using third-party solutions to protect data against common issues like file corruption and everyday human error.

-- You could face unwelcome downtime, productivity dips, and even compliance issues if you don’t invest in a third-party backup solution.
+- You could face unwelcome downtime, productivity dips, and compliance issues if you don’t invest in a third-party backup solution.

 - Rewind Backups for Microsoft 365 provides continuous access, total control, and security for your team’s productivity data.